glFusion/lglib/README.md

 plugin configuration and is optional but recommended.
 This cron executor takes over the system cron function to prevent any long-running tasks such as database backups from affecting site visitors.

+In addition to the FPDF and HTML2PDF libraries mentioned above, this plugin also includes NameParser.class.pdf ((c) Josh Fraser).